lipowczyc/Intranetwork_Device_Scanner/README.md

-""" Intranetwork Device Scanner - convenient extension for GLPI

-Useful when user doesn't want to physically walk from machine to another to do scan of a computer.
+""" Useful when user doesn't want to physically walk from machine to another to do scan of one or many computers.
 It gives basic information about device, such as:
     - OS
     - mac address